 An ongoing relationship with my clients

-> Despite closing escrow marking the end of the purchase process, it also marks the beginning of an ongoing relationship.
-Keeping in touch with the agent allows you to continue to use this valueable resource of information whenever you need, like referrals for plumbers, electricians, and several other service professionals.
+Despite closing escrow marking the end of the property sale process, it also marks the beginning of an ongoing relationship.
+Keeping in touch with the agent allows you to continue to use this value able resource of information whenever you need.

-> Your referrals are key!
+Your referrals are key!

-> Maintaining an ongoing client relationship is just part of an overall commitment toprovide a level of service well above and beyond expectations.
-Your agent relies on word of mouth referrals for additional business, and good referrals allow the agent to devote more time to helping clients andd less time to finding them.
+Maintaining an ongoing client relationship is just part of an overall commitment to provide a level of service well above and beyond expectations.
+Your agent relies on word of mouth referrals for additional business, and good referrals allow the agent to devote more time to helping clients and less time to finding them.
 If your experience is amazing, be sure to tell your friends!

-> Drop us a note
+Drop us a note

 I greatly enjoy working with sellers looking to relocate, move up or sell.
 If you are considering a home sale in the near future, let us know in the form below.